CygnusNetworks/pynotifyd/manual.rst

 used, because the state of contacts is continuously tracked.

 When configuring an ejabberd server, you need to enable the mod_ping plugin.

+In addition a client can temporarily change its visibility to pynotifyd using chat commands.
+A resource can be temporarily marked as unreachable using the ``disable`` command.
+Message delivery to this pynotifyd contact can be temporarily suppressed using the ``ignore`` command.
+The temporary override can be removed by logging out the issuing resource or using the ``normal`` command.
+A quick reference is available using the ``help`` command.
+The temporary override state is displayed as the availability of pynotifyd to the issuing resource.
+When message delivery is disabled, pynotifyd will appear as ``dnd`` and when a resource is ignored pynotifyd will appear as ``away``.